 Founded in 1878, the UFBA has acquired many rich traditions over its lifetime.
-On this page, we've compiled some key dates to give you a glimpse into the historical events that have shaped the UFBA into the organisation it is today.
+Get a glimpse of the historical events that have shaped the UFBA into the organisation it is today.

 Firemen exempt from Jury Service (exemption lifted in 1982).

-Founding UFBA meeting in Christchurch, 17th December.
-The nine founding brigades were Christchurch, Dunedin, Kaiapoi, Littleton, Mornington, Port Chalmers, Rangiora, Timaru, and Waimate.
+Founding UFBA meeting in Christchurch 17 December 1878.
+The nine founding brigades were Christchurch, Dunedin, Kaiapoi, Littleton, Mornington, Port Chalmers, Rangiora, Timaru and Waimate.

 First Annual Conference in Dunedin.
 26 of the 36 brigades in New Zealand belonged to the UFBA at this time.
 23 of those were represented at the conference.
 At this conference, the 5-year medal was introduced, but the certificate was only discussed.

-The first national waterway competition was held in Dunedin.
+The first National Waterway Challenge was held in Dunedin.
 The winner was Napier.

 First 3 Year certificates were printed and awarded.
 Certificates were ordered in 1885 and received in 1887.